India moves to end Kashmir's autonomous status | DW | 05.08.2019

 Rebels in the Indian-controlled part of Kashmir have been fighting for three decades.
 The majority of Kashmiris support the rebels' demand that the territory be united either under Pakistani rule or become independent, while also participating in protests against Indian control.
 Approximately 70,000 people have been killed since 1989 as part of the uprisings.

-India and Pakistan have shared a tense relationship ever since the British divided the Indian subcontinent in a secular but mainly Hindu India and Muslim-majority state of Pakistan.
+India and Pakistan have shared a tense relationship ever since the British divided the subcontinent into a secular but mainly Hindu India and Muslim-majority state of Pakistan.
 The partition sparked riots and communal violence across the region and led to one of the largest migrations in history.

 jsi, ls/aw (AP, Reuters, dpa)